SilasReinagel/CatchyRiffInstruments/documentation/AddAProjectPage.md

 		iii.
 The first image in the set should be in Landscape view
     - Should be marked to not have Shopify manage inventory quantities
 	- Fill in other fields and information
+	- SEO Information
+		- Page title should start with the `Product Type - ` before the product name
+		- URL should be short, and use dashes

 ----